Ukrainians in Siberia: Dekulakization

-Kulaks and their families were deported.
+Dekulakization played an important role in promoting Ukrainian migration to Siberia.
+Under Stalin's leadership, Ukrainians would forcefully be relocated to Siberian regions in both the Russian SR and Kazakhstan/kazach SR. During the Holodomor roughly 300,000 Ukrainians which is equivalent to 10 percent of Ukraine population in 1932-1933 were relocated across the USSR.
+160,000-200,000 would be forcibly relocated to Siberian regions.

 World War II refugees

 During Operation Barbarossa evacuations commenced of Russian, Belarusian and Ukrainian civilians from Europe over the Ural Mountains.
 These evacuees included skilled Russian and Jewish workers and professionals as well as nationally conscious members of the Ukrainian clergy and intelligentsia.
 The Soviets feared that the Nazis would exploit the ethno-national detachment of the educated and many were prohibited from returning to Ukraine after the war.

 Gulag

 During the Stalin era, and especially after World War II many Ukrainians were sent to Gulag; some of them were former participants of the Ukrainian Insurgent Army.
 Ukrainians contributed to the Norilsk Uprising and other gulag uprisings in 1953.
 Many (but not all) Ukrainians living in Siberia and Russia are the descendants of prisoners.

 Modern Russia

 After the collapse of the Soviet Union many Ukrainians chose to stay in Siberia, unlike many other nationalities.
 That combined with natural growth caused their share of the population to increase.
 However overall the population numbers declined due to assimilation.